 It is also linked to recruitment and team growth.
 This is where structural risk increases.

-That is not a legal conclusion; it is a structural reality seen in many network-driven financial models.
+That is not a legal conclusion.
+It is a structural reality seen in many network-driven financial models.

 4. Trading + Recruitment Hybrid Model